AlbedoOrg/Albedo/README.md

 # Announcement

 Recently the ownership of this project has been passed from Mark Seemann to maintainers of the AlbedoOrg organization.
-To reflect that change the default namespace prefix and assembly name were changed from `Phoeh.Albedo` to `Albedo`.
+To reflect that change the default namespace prefix and assembly name were changed from `Ploeh.Albedo` to `Albedo`.
 Please use the text replace feature of your IDE to quickly fix all the namespace imports.

 # Albedo